slamora/brackets-wiki/Research:-HTML-DOM-Data-Structure.md

 * Line 61: Delete the `alt` attribute entirely
     * Use backspace starting from the "s" in `src`
     * Expected `<img src="screenshots/quick-edit.png" />`
+* Alternative: do the same case, but select the entire attribute first and then hit delete.
+(Should be easier, but needs to be tested.)

 Still kind of easy, but there are some invalid states while editing.